USA-186

 USA-186 (also known as KH-11 14 and NROL-20) is an American reconnaissance satellite which is operated by the National Reconnaissance Office.
 Launched in October 2005, it is the first KH-11 Block 4 reconnaissance satellite.

 Overview

-The satellite launched on the Last Titan IV launch and is last Titan rocket launch and ending its many decades of service to US National Security missions, future KH-11 mission will be launch on the Delta IV Heavy rocket.
+The satellite launched as the last Titan IV launch and is last Titan rocket launch, ending its many decades of service to US National Security missions.
+Future KH-11 missions will be launched on the Delta IV Heavy rocket.

-KH-11 KENNEN also called Crystal is a Electro-optical reconnaissance satellite which replaced the film-return satellites like KH-9 HEXAGON.
+KH-11 KENNEN, also called Crystal, is an electro-optical reconnaissance satellite which replaced the film-return satellites like KH-9 HEXAGON.